JehanKheller/Calculator/README.md

 # Calculator
+A simple design of a calculator with basic functions.

 ## 💻 Project
 This is a project of a calculator with simple functions and was inspired by Gustavo Neitzke's project.